agreeya-demorepository/demo/README.md

 ### Branches

-#####  Master Branch :
+##### Master Branch
-      This branch contains the Final version of the source code , UI designs/HTML, Style Checker guide , Code Conventions reference , project management artifacts.
-Using the instructions in the INSTALL and DEPLOYMENT SECTION this version of code base can be re-deployed to another machine
+ This branch contains the Final version of the source code, UI designs-HTML, Style Checker guide, Code Conventions reference, project management artifacts.
+Using the instructions in the INSTALL and DEPLOYMENT SECTION this version of code base can be re-deployed to another machine.

-#####  Dev Branch (dev-branch):
+##### Dev Branch (dev-branch)
  This is the main development branch which includes codebase used to build and deploy to QA server or any other server for testing or demo purposes.
 Commits to this branch will result in execution of automated build and deployment process.
 This branch should be reviewed to establish time to time code merges made by the front end and back end developers.

-#####  Local Branch (local-branch):
+##### Local Branch (local-branch)
 This is private repository of the developers to checkin code on a day to day basis and is used to build for the development servers.

 ### Development Methodology